ajkacca457/Building_with_Backgrounds_and_Gradients/README.md

 <h1>#Building with Backgrounds and Gradients</h1>

-This project is a clone of The New York Times newspaper interface.
-The aim of this project was to recreate The New York Times design using html,css and css positioning technologies.
+This project is a clone of Apple website interface.
+The aim of this project was to recreate Apple design using html,css and css positioning technologies.

 <img src="images/project2.PNG" alt="projectimg">